"Coming together is a beginning, staying together is progress, and working together is success." —Henry Ford

 My path into this work didn't come from one place—it came from a deep curiosity about what truly helps people change.

-I hold a B.A. in Psychology and an M.A. in Counseling Psychology, and for more than two decades I have supported individuals navigating depression, anxiety, trauma, addiction recovery, life transitions, women's issues, and the complex challenges that arise in the middle passages of life.
-Throughout my career, I have been committed to helping people move beyond survival, reconnect with themselves, and create lives aligned with their deepest values.
+I hold a B.A. in Psychology and an M.A. in Counseling Psychology, and for more than two decades I have supported individuals navigating depression, anxiety, trauma, addiction recovery, life transitions, women's issues, and the complex challenges of life's middle passages.
+My work has always been about helping people move beyond survival, reconnect with themselves, and create lives aligned with their deepest values.

-Early on, I was trained to support others through talk therapy, and I saw how powerful it could be to be witnessed, understood, and held in difficult moments.
-Yet over time, I began to notice that insight alone wasn't always enough.
+I began with talk therapy and witnessed the power of being seen, understood, and held through difficult moments.
+Yet over time, I noticed that insight alone wasn't always enough.
 People could understand their patterns and still feel stuck repeating them.

 Meet Rob